-29. The UE-A hangs up, UE-A sends a BYE message to P-CSCF.
+31. The UE-A hangs up, UE-A sends a BYE message to P-CSCF.

-30. AR AS sends a XR Service Resource release request to DCSF to release the allocated resource.
+32. AR AS sends a media resource release request to DCSF to release the allocated resource on DCMF.

-31. DCSF sends the XR Service Resource release request using Nmmtelas_XRServiceResource_Release to MMTEL AS.
+33. The DCSF sends a DC control request to IMS AS using Nimsas_DCM_Release to release DC resource.

+34. The IMS AS sends a DC media resource delete request to DCMF using Ndcmf_MRM_Delete(defined in solution #20), to release DC resource on DCMF.

-32. MMTEL AS sends the XR Media Resource release request using Narmf_XRMediaResource_Release to ARMF.
+35. The IMS AS sends the XR Media Resource release request using Narmf_MRM_Delete to ARMF.

 6.9.3 Impacts on existing nodes and functionality